vivek0240/gplayforAndroid/TVStock-Package.md

 This package is for Android TV devices.
 It includes all the Google Apps that come standard on the Nexus Player.

-In this package you will find the core Google system base, Google Play Store together with the non-Play Store applications:
+In this package you will find the core Google system base, Google Android Shared Services, Google Play Store together with the non-Play Store applications:

 * Android TV Customization
 * Android TV Widget